suchyta1/Valarauko/README.md

 # Valarauko

 > The last etymology, appearing in the invented languages Quendi and Eldar, derives Balrog as the Sindarin translation of the Quenya form Valarauko (Demon of Might).
-> This etymology was publishe in The Silmarillion.
+> This etymology was published in The Silmarillion. -- [Wikipedia](https://en.wikipedia.org/wiki/Balrog)

 Contained here is python code to intended to run [Balrog](https://github.com/emhuff/Balrog) en-masse over DES coadds.